Rakeela/dragora-notes/2022-05-04-Two-Hundred-and-Forty-Sixth.md

 Even if scientists have no idea how to create such objects, could their structure be simulated in computers?

 ---
+In order that I can take notes on a writing project while at school, I've greatly expanded my file on [[Captain-Diunikels-Salvage-Service]].
+Multitasking!

+---
 Back to [[day-post-archive]]